 - If you want low density and nice things then you need high taxes to pay for everything with a smaller tax base.

-It also becomes a difficulty for cities to administer, but it’s a situation that many places find themselves in because of their desire to compromise.
+Compromise solutions can also be a challenge for cities to administer, but it’s a situation that many places find themselves in because of their desire to bring everyone together.
 It creates a scenario where cities have to live on the razor edge of a knife with their budget and planning, worrying about what happens if they make any slight movement to one side.
 For example, a low density suburb, with low taxes, might decide that it wants to start investing in more bike paths because of resident demands.
 Due to the incredibly spread-out nature of the suburb, these amenities can be expensive to build and to maintain.
 Yet, they build them with one time money, and often can’t afford to keep them maintained over the long haul.
 It creates a scenario where no one wins.